neondatabase/website/content/docs/postgresql/postgresql-subquery.md

   country = 'United States';
 ```

 PostgreSQL executes the subquery first to get the country id and uses it for the `WHERE` clause to retrieve the cities.

 ### 2) Using a subquery with the IN operator

 A subquery can return zero or more rows.
-If the query returns more than one row, you can use it with the [IN ](/docs/postgresql/postgresql-in "PostgreSQL IN")operator.
+If the query returns more than one row, you can use it with the [IN](/docs/postgresql/postgresql-in "PostgreSQL IN")operator.
 For example:

 First, retrieve `film_id` of the film with the category `Action`:

 ```
 SELECT